Rach1997/dental-stories-blog/content/blog/mouth-ulcers.md

 *  Deficiency of vitamin B12 or iron deficiency.

-*  Viral infections such as herpes simplex virus causing cold sores. ( These are contagious, mostly accompanied with severe pain, blisters, fever,tiredness)
+*  Viral infections such as herpes simplex virus causing cold sores. ( These are contagious, mostly accompanied with severe pain, blisters, fever,tiredness).

 *   Constant irritation due to braces or I'll fitting dentures.